Home Destination Guides The Best Time To Visit Norway (Month-by-month breakdown)

 the best time to visit norway, stegastein viewing platform snow mountain tops

-The Best Time To Visit Norway
+The Best Time of Year To Visit Norway: Activity-Focused

 Like I’ve said before, Norway is magnificent all year round.
 But if you ask me, my (personal) favourite months to visit Norway are February/March (for snow, ski and Northern lights) and September (for all the benefits of visiting in the high season, but with slightly less crowds and the addition of autumn colours).
-Hopefully, this guide will make it easier for you to plan your trip to Norway.
-What would you say is the best time to visit Norway?

 Are you planning a trip to Norway?
 Then you’ll want to read my Norway travel guide, which covers everything from where to go and stay to how much to tip when visiting.